IMIO/passerelle-imio-ia-aes/README.md

    - Title/description: whatever you want
    - Certificate check: uncheck if the service has no valid certificate

+ - be carefull : To use some method with AES, they are two environment variables : settings.AUTHENTIC_URL, settings.AES_LOGIN, settings.AES_PASSWORD
+                 Register in passerelle settings.

 Usage in w.c.s.
 ---------------